A support theorem for Hilbert schemes of planar curves: Introduction

 Consequently,

 It can be convenient to express Equations (\ref{eq:macdonald}), (\ref{eq:jac}), and (\ref{eq:hilbjac}) in the following formula:

-The family of Jacobians can be extended over the singular locus of $\pi$ to the {\em compactified Jacobian} \cite{AK}, $\pi^J: \Jbar^d(\cC) \to B$, whose fibre $\Jbar^d(\cC)_b = \Jbar^d(\cC_b)$ parameterizes rank one, degree $d$ torsion free sheaves on $\cC$.\footnote{It also extends to the {\em generalized Jacobian} $J(\cC)$ whose fibre $J(\cC)_b$ parameterizes line bundles on $\cC_b$; this is a commutative group scheme of dimension $g$ of which the affine part is of dimension $\delta(\cC)_b$.
+The family of Jacobians can be extended over the singular locus of $\pi$ to the {\em compactified Jacobian} \cite{AK}, $\pi^J: \Jbar^d(\cC) \to B$, whose fibre $\Jbar^d(\cC)_b = \Jbar^d(\cC_b)$ parameterizes rank one, degree $d$ torsion free sheaves on $\cC$.\footnote{It also extends to the {\em generalized Jacobian} $J(\cC)$ whose fibre $J(\cC)_b$ parameterizes line bundles on $\cC_b$; this is a commutative group scheme of dimension $g$ of which the affine part is of dimension $\delta(\cC_b)$.
 This is a subscheme of the compactified Jacobian, and acts on it.
-Such actions are central to Ng\^o's arguments, but play no role here. } The map $\pi^J$ is proper, and for Gorenstein curves there is an Abel-Jacobi map $AJ: \cC^{[d]} \to \Jbar^d(\cC)$ taking a subscheme to the dual of its ideal sheaf.\footnote{In general, it is better to define the Abel-Jacobi map from the Quot scheme of the dualizing sheaf, see \cite{AK}.} For $d > 2g-2$, the map $AJ$ is a $\PP^{d-g}$ bundle; thus the statement in Theorem \ref{thm:support} is true in this range for the map $\pi^J$ as well.
-Over sufficiently small open set, $\pi$ admits a section $\sigma$ with image in the smooth locus of the curves; twisting by $\oO(\sigma)$ identifies the $\Jbar^d(\cC)$ for varying $d$ and so $\pi^J_* \CC$ does not depend on $d$.
+Such actions are central to Ng\^o's arguments, but play no role here. } The map $\pi^J$ is proper, and for Gorenstein curves there is an Abel-Jacobi map $AJ: \cC^{[d]} \to \Jbar^d(\cC)$ taking a subscheme to the dual of its ideal sheaf.\footnote{In general, it is better to define the Abel-Jacobi map from the Quot scheme of the dualizing sheaf, see \cite{AK}.} For $d > 2g-2$, the map $AJ$ is a $\PP^{d-g}$ bundle, and ${\mathrm R}\,AJ_*\CC=\oplus_{i=0}^{d-g} \CC[-2i]$; thus the statement in Theorem \ref{thm:support} is true in this range for the map $\pi^J$ as well.
+Over a sufficiently small open set, $\pi$ admits a section $\sigma$ with image in the smooth locus of the curves; twisting by $\oO(\sigma)$ identifies the $\Jbar^d(\cC)$ for varying $d$ and so $\pi^J_* \CC$ does not depend on $d$.
+In particular, we recover the support theorem for the map $\pi^J$, a special case of Ngo's support theorem \cite{N}.
 It can be shown \cite[Prop.
 14]{S} that smoothness of the relative compactified Jacobian implies smoothness of all relative Hilbert schemes.
 Therefore taking IC sheaves in Equations (\ref{eq:macdonald}) and (\ref{eq:jac}) yields the following Corollary.

 \begin{corollary} Let $\pi: \mathcal{C} \to B$ be a family of integral plane curves of arithmetic genus $g$.
 If the relative compactified Jacobian $\Jbar(\cC)$ is smooth, then:

 (The ${}^p \mathrm{R}^{i-d}$ for $i > d$ are determined similarly by duality.) \end{corollary}